ianmurfinxyz/space_invaders_part_ii/README.md

 ## Rendering

-This is clone of the 1979 game space invaders part II implemented in C++ with a single file custom engine using SDL2 and Opengl 2.1 (because my computer is kinda old :persevere:).
+This is clone of the 1979 game space invaders part II implemented in C++ with a single file custom engine using SDL2 and Opengl 2.1.
 SDL2 is used for window management and to create the Opengl context whereas Opengl is used for all rendering.

 The engine uses a somewhat novel approach to rendering (because I thought it would be fun, even if not fast on modern hardware) in that all fonts and sprites are rendered as pure bitmap data using